-The Marklin Carousel at
+The Marklin Carousel at The Children's Museum of Indianapolis |

-Wind-up toys typically are powered by a metal spring that is tightened by turning it.
-Then gear wheels and pulleys can transfer the power and control the toy motion.
+it.
+Then gear wheels and pulleys can transfer the power and control the

 Wind-up toys date far back into history, into the 15th century.
 Karel Grod, a German inventor, created some of the first wind-up toys, including a metal fly and a mechanical eagle.
 Also, in 1509, Leonardo da Vinci created a wind-up lion as a greeting for Louis XII in Italy.
 Wind-up toys were at first for only royalty, and were much more elaborate, with a very complex system of gears and springs.
-RenĂ© Descartes also created a life-sized wind-up human girl to prove a theory that all animals were very complex machines.
+René Descartes also created a life-sized wind-up human girl to prove a theory that all animals were very complex machines.
 However, as legend goes, the mechanical girl was thrown overboard after a man was frightened by it.

-European toy makers created and mass produced the first tin windup toys during the late 1880s.
-Over the next 60 to 70 years, more manufacturers created ever more intricate designs.
-The trend stopped with the introduction of the small and inexpensive Alkaline battery in the 1960s which allowed motors to run without a wind up mechanism.
+with the introduction of the small and inexpensive Alkaline battery in the 1960s which allowed motors to run without a wind up mechanism.
 Over the next 20 years, wind up toys lost popularity.

 Noel Barrett presents the Seidman Collection